cosmos/cosmos-sdk/docs/spec/crisis/02_messages.md

 ## MsgVerifyInvariant

-Blockchain invariants can be check using the `MsgVerifyInvariant` message.
+Blockchain invariants can be checked using the `MsgVerifyInvariant` message.

 ```golang
 type MsgVerifyInvariant struct {